Women

 • 130 million girls are not receiving any formal education

-Let's work together to provide a more gender equal world for our children.
-Inclusive leadership, policy, workplaces, societies, and attitudes are key in creating a global culture of equality.
+Let's work together to provide a more gender-equal world for our children.
+Inclusive leadership, policy, workplaces, societies, and attitudes are key to creating a global culture of equality

 Hot Topics